What should I eat on an empty stomach to lose weight: the perfect list

 #watermelon: This fruit has a very high water content, which promotes the purification of fat in the body; Additionally, its diuretic effect makes watermelon ideal for detoxifying the body more easily.

-#watermelon: Like watermelon, this fruit also contains a lot of water so it helps in removing and purifying body fat; In addition, it has a great diuretic effect, promoting detoxification of the body.
+#watermelon: Like watermelon, this fruit also contains a lot of water so it helps in removing and purifying body fat; In addition, it has an excellent diuretic effect, which promotes detoxification of the body.

 #Lemon juice: This citrus fruit helps reduce excess weight and bloating and improves digestion.